monkeyatcomputer/bundoorascouts.org/_people/tristan-griffiths.md

 : Re-joined in 2019 as a parent helper as my son is a member of the Bundoora Scouts Cub Pack.

 Most likely to be heard saying?
-: Can I get you to fill out the website questions for your pofiles please?
+: Can I get you to fill out the website questions for your profiles please?

 Does not like?
 : The smell of seafood.
 Please no Tuna in a microwave near me.